skydoves/PowerMenu/README.md

                 .build();
 ```

-You can add items or an item list using `PowerMenuItem` class. <br>
-This is how to initialize PowerMenuItem.
+You can add items or an item list using `PowerMenuItem` class.
+This is how to initialize `PowerMenuItem`.
 ```java
 PowerMenuItem powerMenuItem = new PowerMenuItem("Travel", true);
 ```